Keksuccino/LLM-Stuff/Codex_Global_AGENTS.md

 - Always clean up after yourself!
 When finishing a task, remove leftover code from testing, code from earlier unsuccessful implementation attempts, and dead code.
 - You can add temporary testing code to projects.
 Make sure to remove that testing code after.
 - You always TRIPLE-CHECK EVERYTHING!
 When you are finishing a task, you triple-check everything for completeness, possible bad implementations, rushed implementations, performance, optimization, structurization, and so on.
-- When you get a GitHub issue, never read it via your normal web fetch/search tools, because these give you a cached website instead of the live content.
-Use other ways to read the actual current state of the issue with all its comments, like the GitHub API for example.

 ## Subagents
 - Always spawn ALL your subagents with the gpt-5.6 (Sol) model on "xhigh" reasoning effort.